 Male to Female Balloon Molly Ratio

 Female mollie gives birth to fry every three-and-a-half weeks.
 In your community tank, you should have one male to more than two females.
 So the females will get time to rest and stay calm without the continual harassment by the male.
-It would be best to keep the ratio to 1 male to 3 females.
-Generally, these females would be chased constantly by males.
+It would be best to keep the ratio to 1 male to 3 females, thus reducing the stress placed on females by eager males.

 What should I feed them?

 Molly fish eat only vegetable origin feeding.
 Algae are a significant portion of their diet.
 They remove them with their lips.
 It is also important to have vegetables.
 If you introduce carotenoids to the food, it should keep your Molly Fish vibrant with colors.
 Live and frozen food provide an excellent source of protein.
-In this respect, bloodworms and brine shrimp are happily accepted, so most of the remaining choices will work.
+In this respect, bloodworms and brine shrimp are happily accepted and recommended.
 Feed them twice daily.
 This helps their immune system process their food.

 Most strains of Molly fish are fun and easy to keep in an aquarium.
 Their only prerequisite is a large tank, which often exceeds 30 gallons.
 A few types require you to add a small quantity of salt to the water, so you need to ensure your fish are living well.